mlynch5187/enigma/README.txt

 Functionality - 2

-Although all tests are passing for encrypt and decrypt, and the command line interface works, I am unable to successfully decrypt and encrypted message through the command line.
+Although all tests are passing for encrypt and decrypt, and the command line interface works for encrypting, I am unable to successfully run decryption through the command line.
 I am not sure if the decryption is not working correctly or if I am running the command line incorrectly, considering that decryption testing is passing.

 OOP - 3